951-579-4096

 2. Use Proper Detergent

 Are you using a detergent designed for dishwashers?
 There are different kinds of detergents, but you have to use the one that is recommended for dishwashers.
 Read the manuals to know the right soap for your dishwasher.
-Some detergents could only create too many suds which can clog your dishwasher which can cause your appliance to leak.
+Some detergents can only create too many suds which can clog your dishwasher can cause your appliance to leak.

 3. Check the Gasket